GroestlCoin/node-groestlcoin/README.md

 # A Node.js GroestlCoin Client!

-node-Groestlcoin is a Groestlcoin client for Node.js.
+node-groestlcoin is a Groestlcoin client for Node.js.
 It is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub) intended for use with Groestlcoin.
 The purpose of this repository is:

 * Provide a one-stop resource for the Node.js developer to get started with Groestlcoin integration.
 * Prevent would-be Groestlcoin web developers worrying whether a Bitcoin client will work out of the box.